Narrieth/recipesAv/README.md

 # recipesAv
-This is a small projecto to list recipes
+This is a small projecto to list recipes with Reactjs,Nodejs and MongoDB